vosen/ZLUDA/TROUBLESHOOTING.md

 [pid 34267] cuCtxPopCurrent@libcuda.so.1(0x7ffce2e3cd38, 0, 3, 0)                                                                                 = 0
 [pid 34267] cuModuleGetFunction@libcuda.so.1(0x55ccafd0e558, 0x55ccafdee210, 0x55ccace18090, 0x55ccafb4bf88)                                      = 500
 ```
-Look for the call with non-zero return value.
-In our case `cuModuleGetFunction` with return value 500.
+Look for the call with a non-zero return value.
+In our case `cuModuleGetFunction` with a return value of 500.
 You can check what that error code means in NVIDIA's documentation.
 Search [here](https://docs.nvidia.com/cuda/cuda-driver-api/group__CUDA__TYPES.html) for `enum CUresult`.
-Below you will find the list of error codes.
+Below you will find a list of error codes.
 In our case it is `CUDA_ERROR_NOT_FOUND`.
-Just the error code is rarely useful to the ZLUDA developers.
-If you are interested in a more precise CUDA trace you can try the ZLUDA dumper as described in the section below.
+The error code alone is rarely useful for the ZLUDA developers.
+If you are interested in a more precise CUDA trace, you can try the ZLUDA dumper as described in the section below.

 ## ZLUDA dumper

-In addition to "normal" implementation of CUDA API, ZLUDA ships with debugging implementation (sometimes called ZLUDA dumper).
-This implementation does:
+In addition to the "normal" implementation of CUDA API, ZLUDA ships with debugging implementation (sometimes called ZLUDA dumper).
+This implementation does the following:
-- Intercept every call to CUDA APIs.
+- Intercept any call to CUDA APIs.
-- Log key information: function name, arguments to console output and log file.
+- Log imortant information: function name, arguments to console output and log file.
-- On GPU code load, saves the GPU input (PTX assembly or compiled binary code).
+- On GPU code load, saves the GPU code input (PTX assembly or compiled binary code).
-- Passes CUDA API call for the execution to a real implementation (either ZLUDA or original CUDA).
+- Passes the CUDA API call for the execution to a real implementation (either ZLUDA or original CUDA).

-Start by setting two environment variables:
+First set by setting two environment variables:
 * `ZLUDA_DUMP_DIR`: directory path where ZLUDA dumper will create a subdirectory with all the relevant information for you run.
 I usually set it to `/tmp/zluda` on Linux and `C:\temp\zluda` on Windows.
-ZLUDA dumper will create the directory if it does not exist.
+The ZLUDA dumper will create the directory if it does not exist.
 * `ZLUDA_CUDA_LIB`: path to the real CUDA library implementation that actually executes CUDA code.
-If this is not set, ZLUDA dumper by default will try to load NVIDIA CUDA.
+If this is not set, the ZLUDA dumper will try to load NVIDIA CUDA by default.

-Once you have the environment variables set, you can launch ZLUDA dumper:
+Once you have set the environment variables, you can start ZLUDA dumper:

 ### Windows

-ZLUDA loader (`zluda.exe`) can load `nvcuda.dll` from any arbitray path with `--nvcuda` argument.
-You should also use `--nvml` to pick the right `nvml.dll`.
+The ZLUDA loader (`zluda.exe`) can load `nvcuda.dll` from any arbitrary path with the `--nvcuda` argument.
+You should also use `--nvml` to select the correct `nvml.dll`.

 If you are dumping ZLUDA use:
 ```